Uwe Hoering http://www.beltandroad.blog January 2021 (updated February 4).

 A quick check shows that first reactions from China to the overthrow of the elected government in Myanmar are rather reserved.
 Media outlets such as Global Times and government spokespersons are reluctant to call it a military coup, claiming that they do not want to judge internal affairs prematurely.
 Commentators use the opportunity to cite Myanmar as another example of the failure of the Western model of democracy.
 Conversely, the coup was used in Western commentaries to once again lament China’s geopolitical ambitions.
 Most perceptions expect the resurrected military regime, if it endures, to help Chinese agendas – including insinuations of a Chinese finger in the pie.

 There is no doubt that Beijing, while cultivating relations with Aung San Suu Kyi, has also maintained its good connections with the military political-economic complex.
 Initial reactions by foreign companies to freeze investment, and possibly sanctions by the West, certainly open up the space for further Chinese involvement.
 And controversial projects such as the Kyaukpyu deep-sea port and the Myitsone dam may be easier to push through with a military government.
-At the same time, however, it is said that there would also be strong reservations in the military about China dominating too much – though if, as in the past decade, there is a lack of opportunities in the future to balance Chinese influence with investment from Asia or aid from the West ….?
+On the other hand, instability will be a threat to Chinese investments and future plans.
+And it is said that there would also be strong reservations in the military about China dominating too much – though if, as in the past decade, there is a lack of opportunities in the future to balance Chinese influence with investment from Asia or aid from the West ….?

 Translated with http://www.DeepL.com/Translator (free version)